Expanding Opportunities in Alternative Assets for Defined Contribution Plans | CBIZ

 • Broadening participant choice in retirement investment options,

 By directing the DOL and SEC to reconsider rules that have discouraged DC plans from including alternative assets in their portfolios, the order calls for modernized guidance around fiduciary duties, disclosures, and plan administration.
-This could mean a new era of opportunities and challenges for both plan participants and the professionals who serve them.
+This could mean a new era of opportunities, challenges, and risks for both plan participants and the professionals who serve them.

 Product Development and Innovation